PepsiCo products are being pulled from some Carrefour grocery stores in Europe over price hikes

 Prices for food and non-alcoholic drinks have eased from a painful 17.5% in the 20-country euro area in March but were still up by 6.9% in November from a year earlier.

+Stew Leonard Jr., president and CEO of Stew Leonard’s, a supermarket chain with stores in Connecticut, New York and New Jersey, told The Associated Press in July that he warned the big consumer product companies that he wouldn’t accept any more price increases because he believed customers have reached a tipping point.But Leonard noted on Friday that price increases have eased except for meat.

+“It’s hard to justify price increase when overall costs are coming down,” Leonard added.

-PepsiCo has pointed to higher costs for grain and cooking oil for its rising prices.
-Those costs surged following Russia’s invasion in Ukraine and are still being felt by families at supermarkets.
-But prices for food commodities like grain that are traded on global markets fell considerably last year from record highs in 2022.
+For its part, PepsiCo has pointed to higher costs for grain and cooking oil for its rising prices.
+Costs for those food commodities surged following Russia’s invasion in Ukraine but fell considerably on global markets last year from record highs in 2022.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.